djulich/aap-rpm-installation/README.md

 This repository contains information and resource files to support AAP installation via RPM onto nodes running in local VMs, mainly for debugging customer issues.

-## General Notes

-- The following step-by-step instructions assume that the working directory is this repo, e.g. `~/repos/aap-rpm-installation`.
-- The aap installer can be run on the host or on the controller node VM.
-This description focuses on running setup.sh from the host.
-- If running setup.sh on the host complains about the wrong ansible-core version (e.g. "Unable to install the required version of ansible-core (2.16)"), you should run setup.sh from a Python venv:
-    ```
-    $ python3 -m venv ~/aap-venv
-    $ source ~/aap-venv/bin/activate
-    $ pip install --upgrade pip
-    $ pip install "setuptools<69"
-    $ pip install "ansible-core>=2.16,<2.17"
-    $ pip install packaging wheel
-    ```

 ## Steps to install AAP 2.4 or 2.5 on your laptop

 1. Download RHEL image from here: https://access.redhat.com/downloads/content/rhel